Why has the bill increased for 2020-21?

 Exemptions may be applicable for some unoccupied properties.
 More information is available at www.wirral.gov.uk/counciltax .
 If you bring a long term empty property back into use please contact us. .

-Can I access my Council Tax account on line?
+Can I view my Council Tax account online?

 - view paperless bills and correspondence